wingedearth/users-service/README.md

 - ✅ Comprehensive test suite with Vitest
 - ✅ Unit tests for models, controllers, and utilities
 - ✅ Integration tests for API endpoints
+- ✅ Rate limiting for API endpoints and authentication

 ## Quick Start